 When the circuits in both hemispheres are moving at the same speed, more sunspots appear.
-When the circuits are different speeds, there is less sunspot activity.
+When the circuits are at different speeds, there is less sunspot activity.
 That mismatch, Jarboe says, may have happened during the decades of little sunspot activity known as the “Maunder Minimum.”

 “If the two hemispheres rotate at different speeds, then the sunspots near the equator won’t match up, and the whole thing will die,” Jarboe said.

 “Scientists had thought that a sunspot was generated down at 30 percent of the depth of the sun, and then came up in a twisted rope of plasma that pops out,” Jarboe said.
-Instead, his model shows that the sunspots are in the “supergranules” that form within the thin, subsurface layer of plasma that the study calculates to be roughly 100 to 300 miles (150 to 450 kilometers) thick, or a fraction of the sun’s 430,000-mile radius.
+Instead, his model shows that the sunspots are in the “supergranules” that form within the thin, subsurface layer of plasma that the study calculates to be roughly 100 to 300 miles (150 to 450 kilometers) thick, or a fraction of the sun’s 430,000-mile (692,000-kilometer) radius.

 “The sunspot is an amazing thing.
 There’s nothing there, and then all of a sudden, you see it in a flash,” Jarboe said.